 A quite famous Gildasan Mastiff may not be forgotten , ie ch Captain Morgan' half brother G- Roman Warrior aka 'Rajah' b Feb '79 (G- Mr Butler ex G- Una) who got four reserve cc's before being exported at about 2 years old to the United States and there owned by Miss Pamela Goold of Bankhouse who made him up .
 At the OEMC Club Show July '80 the American Mrs M A Moore of Mooreleigh awarded BOB to ch Parcwood W Bear Esq while G- Roman Warrior taking the reserve cc , leaving behind him well-known show dogs such as ch Forefoot Prince Igor , ch Jilgrajon Sir Gladstone & ch Hollesley Medicine Man .

-She reported about Roman Warrior as following - 'Junior Dog 1st G- Roman Warrior , big sound dog , nice movement, good bone .
+She reported about Roman Warrior - see at left - as following - 'Junior Dog 1st G- Roman Warrior , big sound dog , nice movement, good bone .
 Showed too much haw .
 Reserve CC .'
 His other reserves were given by Mrs P Greenwell (cc for ch Jilgrajon Sir Gladstone) , Mrs G E P How of Overnoons (cc for ch Parcwood W Bear Esq) and the long standing all-rounder Mr George Leatt (cc for Bulliff Cyning Aelle' brother B- The Squire Cygnelis by ch Hollesley Devil' Advocate) .

 Some years before Mr G Leatt judged at Crufts ’76 and awarded cc’s to ch Copenore Rab & Gildasan Lovely Looker (Gildasan Hidee’ brother G- Humoresque ex his dam Copenore Katrina) ; reserves went to ch Wayside The Devil & Buckhall Lady Jane (Mr Micawber’ brother K- Tarzan ex B- Baron Wolsey’ daughter B- Miss Elisabeth) .